multiOTP/multiotp/raspberry/boot-part/multiotp-tree/usr/local/bin/multiotp/readme_5.8.7.0.txt

 CONTENT OF THE PACKAGE
 ======================
-In the credential-provider:
-- the installer of multiOTP Credential Provider for Windows 7/8/8.1/10/2012(R2)/2016
+- the MSI installer of multiOTP Credential Provider for Windows 7/8/8.1/10/2012(R2)/2016 must be downloaded separately on https://download.multiotp.net/credential-provider/

 In the linux folder:
 - multiotp.php             : command line tool (merge of the header and the class, external files also included)